Zdravko93/mortgage-calculator-app/README.md

    ```bash
    cd mortgage-calculator-app
    ```
-3. Open the project in your browser: You can open the index.html file directly in your web browser by double-clicking on it or using a local server if you prefer.
+3. Open index.html in your preferred browser.

-4. Optional: Install a local server (if needed): If you want to run this project with a local server, you can use tools like Live Server in VS Code or any other HTTP server.
-Once the server is running, open your browser and go to http://localhost:3000 (or the corresponding port).
+   - Optional: Use a local server (e.g., Live Server in VS Code) for a smoother development experience.

-5. Start contributing or experimenting: Now you can make changes to the code, experiment with new features, or contribute to the project.
+4. Modify, experiment, or contribute to the code as desired.

 ## Author

 - Github - [Zdravko](https://github.com/Zdravko93)